kroxiksut/django-152fz-consent/docs/consent/en/verified-flow.md

-# Consent Module: Experimental Confirmed Consent Circuit
+# Consent Module: Experimental Verified Consent Flow

 - [To the consent section](./README.md)
 - [To the general documentation section](../README.md)